Address: 11 Mavista Grove Elanora Queensland 4221 Hours: Monday-Friday 9am-5pm

 Alpha linolenic-acid - is a plant-based omega-3.

 Healthy sources of ALA include, flaxseed (one of the richest sources), wheat germ, organic non-GMO soybeans, nuts such as butternuts and walnuts, chia seeds [8], and in red and black currant seeds [6].
-A diet full of these beautiful foods in conjunction with the Vegan Zinzino Omega-3 Oil will support healthy Omega 6:3 ratio...which equals less infalmmation and improved overall wellness.
+A diet full of these beautiful foods in conjunction with the Vegan Zinzino Omega-3 Oil will support healthy Omega 6:3 ratio...which equals less inflammation and improved overall wellness.

 FOOD SOURCES OF DHA and EPA